wp-plugins/woocommerce-max-quantity/readme.txt

 Contributors: isabel104
 Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=me%40isabelcastillo%2ecom
-Tags: woocommerce, max quantity, cart maximum, max purchase, cart max, cart limit Requires at least: 3.7
+Tags: woocommerce, max quantity, cart maximum, max purchase, cart max, cart limit Requires at least: 3.8
-Tested up to: 3.9
+Tested up to: 4.0
-Stable Tag: 1.2.0
+Stable Tag: 1.2.1
 License: GNU Version 2
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 Set a universal limit for the max quantity, per product, that can be added to cart.
 Does not require customers to log in.

 == Description ==
-WooCommerce Max Quantity is an extension for [WooCommerce](http://wordpress.org/plugins/woocommerce/) that lets you set a max limit for the number of items that can be added to the cart.
-It's a universal limit, meaning this limit affects all products in your WooCommerce store.
+WooCommerce Max Quantity is an extremely simple extension for [WooCommerce](http://wordpress.org/plugins/woocommerce/) that lets you set a max limit for the number of items that can be added to the cart.
+It's simple because there is only 1 option (your desired maximum number).
+It's a universal limit, meaning this limit affects each product in your WooCommerce store.

 **NOTE:**
 This plugin only works with "Simple" products.
 For products that have "variations", you can try [this fork by thekillerdev](https://github.com/thekillerdev/WooCommerce-Max-Quantity) instead, which he modified to work with products with variations.